-A straight flush combines a straight and a flush.
+If you think you have seen a strong poker hand, wait until a straight flush enters.
+A straight flush combines the strength of a straight and a flush.
 It is one of the strongest poker hands.
 To master the poker game, you first need to understand the poker hand rankings; this article will give you all the information about straight flush, their probabilities, and the percentage of combinations you can make.

 Want to dive ahead in the exciting world of poker playing?
 If so, you need to start learning the terms related to poker, including all the winning hand rankings.